Skip to main content

 }

-1. You can have either one mutable reference or any number of immutable references.
+1. At any time, you can have either one mutable reference or any number of immutable ones — never both.

 2. References must always be valid (no dangling pointers).